margatampu/laravel-teams-logging/README.md

 ]);
 ```

+When using simple style, log context will ignore from message.

 You can also add `teams` to the default `stack` channel so all errors are automatically send to the `teams` channel.

 ```php